Jacob-Lemon/vgarcade/README.md

 If you just want to program your own basys3, you can just download the top.bit bitstream and use vivado to program your board.

 ## usage
+Visual output is done through a vga monitor.
+Connect the basys3 to the monitor using a vga cable.

+### gamecube controller
+You can connect a gamecube controller directly to the basys3 board using a home-made connection SHOW THE IMAGE HERE (if we want)

+### basys3 switches
 If you don't have a controller, you can use these switches to play the game anyway
 - sw[0] = A;
 - sw[1] = B;